MicrosoftDocs/well-architected/well-architected/security/establish-baseline.md

 Use the baseline to drive initiatives, such as:

 - **Preparedness toward design decisions**.
-Ideally, the security baseline should exist and be published before the architecture design process.
+Create the security baseline and publish it before you start the architecture design process.
 Ensure team members are fully aware of your organization's expectations early, which avoids costly rework caused by a lack of clarity.
 You can use baseline criteria as workload requirements that the organization has committed to and design and validate controls against those constraints.

 - **Measure your design**.
 Grade the current decisions against the current baseline.
 The baseline sets actual thresholds for criteria.
 Document any deviations that are deferred or deemed long-term acceptable.